 To make employee feedback effective, you must focus on asking the right questions.
 The below mentioned questions are primarily from an employee’s point of view to capture their feedback on their performance, as well as on different managerial and organizational factors.

 With a firm understanding of the importance, types, questions, etc. of employee feedback, it’s now time to explore the best practices.
 We will cover the best practices to offer employee feedback, followed by a few examples for greater clarity.
 Next, we will highlight the best practices on how to gather and leverage feedback from employees.

 Let’s start with how you and your managers should give feedback to your team members to ensure it is effective and meaningful.

 Don’t beat around the bush.
 Directly come to the point on what worked and what are the areas of improvement.
 While it is important to set the context, don’t waste time in random conversations.

 Keep the feedback to the point and be constructive with examples.
 When you are mentioning what didn’t work, offer a course that might have been better and how one can improve.
 Be very clear in what your expectations are.

 Offer feedback with an open mindset to hear their side of the story.
 Actively listen to what the employee has to say and then respond accordingly.
 Don’t simply stick to the feedback you have prepared.
-Customize according to the situation.
+Customize the conversations according to the situation.

 Offering feedback once a year is not enough.
 Offer feedback regularly and follow up on the actions suggested.
 Take a review of the feedback offered before and gauge the improvements before providing the next feedback.